 How Does it Work?

-The participant must bring this written referral to Community Help Centre to register in person.
-The $225.00 fee is payable by check or money order at the time of registration unless alternate payment is arranged with the YOP Administrator.
-(NOTE: Our office does not handle cash.)
+- The participant must bring this written referral to Centre Helps to register in person.
+The $250.00 fee is payable by check or money order at the time of registration unless alternate payment is arranged with the YOP Administrator.
+(NOTE: Our office does not handle cash.

-Once all requirements have been met, Community Help Centre will notify the presiding District Judge, who can then give the registrant's citation a dismissed disposition.
+- Once all requirements have been met, Centre Helps will notify the presiding District Judge, who can then give the registrant's citation a dismissed disposition.
 The registrant can then apply for expungement) of the offense from their criminal record.